 So how to calculate the worth of the website?

-The question I always ask before deciding upon a price is: How much would I be willing to pay for this website if I had all the money in the world?
-Think like a business man and consider it an investment.
-Here are the numbers:
+The question I always ask before deciding upon a price is: How much would I be willing to pay for my website if I had all the money in the world?

 Let’s say that my website is making on average $1,000 per month over the past six months now and traffic is about the same for the same period.
 I anticipate that traffic and income will remain about the same for the foreseeable future and I only have to post once per week in order to keep the website running.
 I only pay for hosting $6 per month and that is it!

 Value of this website?
 Around $30,000